| Title: | Generalized Additive Latent and Mixed Models |

 print.summary.galamm()

-This is a very thin wrapper around mgcv::t2
+This is a very thin wrapper around mgcv::t2.
+It enables

 the specification of loading variables for smooth terms.
 The last letter